 - Learn more about swimming pools and evaporation.

 - Keep your pool water cool to reduce evaporation, and keep the water level low to reduce the amount of water lost to splashing.

 - Check your pool for leaks often, and if you find a leak get it fixed as soon as possible.

-- If your family wants to play with the hose or the sprinkler, make sure they do it in a dry part of the lawn that can use the water, and avoid buying water toys that require a constant stream of water.
+- Make sure you’re on a dry part of the lawn that can use the water if you’re going to play with a sprinkler or water toy, and avoid buying toys that require a constant stream of water.

-- Only give your business to car wash establishments that conserve and recycle their wash water.
+- Use only car washes that conserve and recycle their wash water, if available.

 - Don’t leave the hose running when you wash your vehicle.
 Purchase a squeeze (pistol grip) nozzle for your hose so you don’t have to turn the tap to start and stop the flow.

 - Learn more about washing your car at home.